Port Information Guide

 2. For routine Emergency Planning, Contingency Management and Resilience Issues, please contact the PLA by phone: +44 (0)1474562200 or email us at firstname.lastname@example.org.

 1. Air quality and emissions to air from vessels is a health and environmental priority in the UK and has been identified as being one of the top issues for ports in Europe.
 The operation of vessels on the tidal Thames provides only a small percentage of the London atmospheric emission inventory, accounting for 1% of the capital’s emissions.
 However, the river’s overall contribution to London’s emissions is likely to increase as emissions from road vehicles fall due to tightening legislation, and use of the river grows.
-The aim of the Air Quality Strategy for the tidal Thames is: The reduction in harmful emissions to air from marine sources within the tidal River Thames, whilst facilitating the Port and London’s future growth.
+The aim of the Air Quality Strategy for the tidal Thames has set out emission reduction targets, focusing on nitrogen oxides, particulate matter, and carbon dioxide, to 2051.

 2. The Strategy will be delivered through a Five Year Action Plan, covering 2018 to 2022.
 The 18 proposals for action in the document include carrying out further studies, establishing standards, investigating means to develop and implement green technology, encouraging best practice and further monitoring of river emissions.
 Read about our Air Quality Strategy for the tidal Thames here.